Who was Dr. Saheb Framroze Sorabji Chiniwalla?

 One of the most fascinating books of Dr. Saheb, which shows his complete grasp over such a technical subject, despite being a Behdin.
 In this book, which provides an almost running commentary on the Yazashne ceremony, Dr. Saheb starts with the explanation of the origin of the various Alats, or implements used in the ceremony, then goes on to explain the capability and responsibility of the most important Alat – the Priest.
 Thereafter, Dr. Saheb provides a Ha-by-Ha analysis of the entire ceremony, noting the various important points where the priests perform specific kinetics, the Mithra or thoughts to be passed, and the effect the ceremony has on the soul or Ruvan of the person for whom it is being prayed.
 If this book were explained to every Pav Mahel priest, or much better, be a part of the curriculum for priest-initiates, there would never be any complaint of shortening of prayers or other mis-behaviour.
 A classic book.

 Probably the most misunderstood of all Zoroastrian scriptures, despite being the only complete Nusk of the 21 original volumes surviving today.
 Dr. Saheb undertook the laborious translation of this epic volume as a three phase project.
 However, only the first part, containing the general introduction, translation and commentary of all the 22 Pargarads (Chapters) of the Vandidad has been printed.
 In this book, spanning over 700 pages, Dr. Saheb first takes the reader through the difficult topic of Cosmo-genesis, to make one understand the need for the Vandidad and its spiritual authority.
 Then Dr. Saheb gives a chapter wise translation of the 22 Chapters, ending each chapter with a critique of the normal western school of philology – how it has failed to understand the real rationale of the Scripture.
 This is a superb book and will give readers many hours of pure bliss and deep understanding of the majesty of our Scriptures.
-Each Chapter has been saved as a different PDF file to enable easy downloading and reading.

 The Gatha Series